cloudmesh-community/fa18-523-53/project-report/report.md

 ## Conclusion

 This project successfully demonstrates the orchestration of microservices using a kafka cluster.
 The four microservices created in python as part of this credit scoring application interacts with one another using kafka cluster.
-The project also successfully demonstrates the persistence of data in a kafka cluster for the consumers to request.

 ## Acknowledgement